Vinit71/Spotify-Clone/README.md

-# Responsive Spotify Web
+# Spotify Web App

-**Responsive Spotify Web** is a React-based clone of Spotify that replicates its core features and user experience.
+**Spotify Web App** is a React-based clone of Spotify that replicates its core features and user experience.
 The project offers a responsive design that adapts to desktops, tablets, and mobile devices, providing a seamless and engaging music streaming experience.
 I built this project to practice and enhance my frontend development skills.

 ## Key Features
 - **Music Streaming**: Stream and control your favorite tracks with smooth playback functionalities.